philpennock/sks_spider/README.md

 **This code is old and the dependencies have rotted away**

-To even build this, you'll need `export GO111MODULE=off` for modern Go compilers, and then for the Gokogiri dependency you will need libxml development headers installed and a code fix applied to `~/go/src/github.com/moovweb/gokogiri/xml/document.go` :
+For the Gokogiri dependency you will need libxml development headers installed (for APT-based systems, incant `apt-get install libxml2-dev`), and a code fix applied to `~/go/src/github.com/moovweb/gokogiri/xml/document.go` :

 ```diff